bodo-ai/Bodo/docs/docs/quick_start/index.md

 ---

 ## [Bodo Platform SDK Quick Start][quickstart-platform-sdk]
-This guide provides a walkthrough of the process of running a Job on Bodo platform using Bodo Platform SDK, installed on your local machine.
+This quickstart guide will walk you through running a job on the Bodo Platform using the Bodo Platform SDK installed on your local machine.